Azure/azure-functions-durable-extension/docfx/articles/overview.md

     }
 }
 ```
-The important thing to notice here is that the timeout was implemented using `ctx.CreateTimer`, `ctx.WaitForExternalEvent`, and `Task.WaitAny` to synchronize the notification and the timer expiration.
+The important thing to notice here is that the timeout was implemented using `ctx.CreateTimer`, `ctx.WaitForExternalEvent`, and `Task.WhenAny` to synchronize the notification and the timer expiration.
 Depending on which event occurs first, the orchestrator function takes the appropriate action (escalation or completing the approval process).

 ## The Technology
 Behind the scenes the Durable Functions extension is built on top of the [Durable Task Framework](https://github.com/Azure/durabletask), an open source library on GitHub.
 Much like how Azure Functions is the serverless evolution of Azure WebJobs, Durable Functions is the serverless evolution of the Durable Task Framework.
 It is used heavily within Microsoft and outside as well to automate mission-critical processes and is a natural fit to leverage within the serverless Azure Functions environment.